 Network providers have agreed to accept the negotiated charge.
-The medical plan will reimburse you for a covered expense incurred from a network provider, subject to the negotiated charge and the maximum benefits under the medical plan, less any cost sharing required by you such as deductibles, copayments and coinsurance.
+The medical plan will reimburse covered expenses incurred from a network provider, subject to the negotiated charge and the maximum benefits under the medical plan, less any cost sharing required by you such as deductibles, copayments and coinsurance.
 Your coinsurance is based on the negotiated charge.
 You will not have to pay any balance bills above the negotiated charge for that covered service or supply.